EvidentSolutions/elasticsearch-analysis-voikko/README.md

 Configuring
 -----------

-Include `voikko` filter in your analyzer, for example:
+Include `finnish` tokenizer and `voikko` filter in your analyzer, for example:

     :::json
     {